philippzach/growth-gpt/knowledge-base/method/02problem-solution-fit.md

 Sharpen your communication and marketing strategy with the right triggers and messaging.
 Increase touch-points with your company by finding the right problem-behavior fit and building trust by solving frequent annoyances, or urgent or costly problems.
 Understand the existing situation in order to improve it for your target group.

+## Working with the canvas.

+General approach.

+1. State your Vision.
+2. Define customer segment.
+3. Fit within customer limitations and differentiate / be better than available solutions.
+4. Solve a frequent*, urgent or costly problem by analyzing its root/cause, fit into frequent*/natural/familiar behavior which is directly or indirectly related to the underlying problem.
+5. Identify triggers that work in real life, and emotions (before/after) to strengthen your communication, so that you can activate your potential customers via online and offline channels, by designing a solution that fits customer limitations, problems and existing behavior.
+6. Your solution might become different over time, adjusting to an ever-changing market landscape, but your Vision should stay the same.

 ## The Detailed Structure